kvdomingo/kengpt/README.md

 #### 3. Start Supabase

-In your terminal at the root of your local Chatbot UI repository, run:
+In your terminal at the root of your local KenGPT repository, run:

 ```bash
 supabase start